 The following topics discuss MicroKernel concurrency control methods in detail.
-While reading each topic, see Table , which summarizes the types of conflicts that can occur when two clients attempt to access or modify the same file.
+While reading each topic, see the table under Conflict Codes, which summarizes the types of conflicts that can occur when two clients attempt to access or modify the same file.
 The table describes the actions of local clients.